 - Pickles on The Oblongs.
 All that drinking and smoking (and living in a polluted town) should have killed her years ago.
 The second episode where Milo gets a pet dog had her accidentally drink gopher poison with no adverse effects (she was supposed to bury the gopher poison).

-- Here's a page from his personal journal, which lead to Fear and Loathing in Las Vegas being published after sent it to his boss (who sent it to a publisher).
+- Hunter S. Thompson.
+Here's a page from his personal journal, which led to Fear and Loathing in Las Vegas being published after he sent it to his boss (who sent it to a publisher).

 "The sporting editors had also given me $300 in cash, most of which was already spent on extremely dangerous drugs.
 The trunk of the car looked like a mobile police narcotics lab.
 We had two bags of grass, 75 pellets of mescaline, five sheets of high-powered blotter acid, a saltshaker half-full of cocaine, and a whole galaxy of multi-colored uppers, downers, screamers, laughers . . . and also a quart of tequila, a quart of rum, a case of Budweiser, a pint of raw ether and two dozen amyls."